-Product development is a collaborative activity across organizational processes and development responsibilities.
+Product development is a Collaborative activity across organizational processes and development responsibilities.
 Combining the modeling and simulation perspectives of both Systems Engineering and Engineering Simulation can improve communications and coordination across the product development life cycle.
-Figure 1 illustrates the use of a central hub of MSEs models to integrate many specialized technical disciplines in a model-centric approach to product development.
+Figure 1 illustrates the use of a central hub of MBSE models to integrate many specialized technical disciplines in a model-centric approach to product development.

 Integrating the models of MBSE and Engineering Simulation offers significant advantages to both communities.
 Systems Engineering typically relies on a progression of models from requirements to functions to logical architectures that emphasize the problems to be solved rather than committing prematurely to particular solutions.
-Engineering Simulation relies on predictive models to complete more detailed analysis, optimization, and verification of specific designs.
+Engineering Simulation relies on predictive models to complete more detailed analysis, optimization, and verification of specific decisions.

 Requirements come from the customer, knowledge of the industry, and internal business objectives.
 Requirements are always changing, and as such need to be actively managed and propagated continuously throughout a program over its entire life cycle.
 Functions specify what a system must do to satisfy the requirements.
-At the functional level, there is no commitment on how a function is to be accomplished, only that it must be performed to the state of t meet the program requirements.
+At the functional level, there is no commitment on how a function is to be accomplished, only that if must be performed to meet the program requirements.
 The decomposed functions can then be allocated to the elements of proposed solutions, and to their corresponding engineering disciplines, to create and apply a variety of architectural models.
-MBSE recognizes that all these kinds of specifications can be captured in formalized models, even when this information is purely descriptive.
+MBSF recognizes that all these kinds of specifications can be captured in formalized models, even when this information is purely descriptive.

-Figure 2: Iterative product development with systems engineering and simulation (derived from the NDIA MBE Final Report [4]).
+Figure 2: Iterative product development with systems engineerin and simulation (derived from the NDIA MBE Final Report [4]).

 Once proposed solutions are sufficiently detailed, a further step is the creation of engineering models that are comprised of mathematical and physical descriptions of the system.
-These models could include the CAD geometry of each component in an assembly, as well as the system response characterized, for example, by finite element analysis, computational fluid dynamics, of dynamic system models, and possibly enhanced with software and control logic.
+These models could include the CAD genetry of each component in an assembly, as well as the system response characterized, for example, by finite element analysis, computational fluid oflynamics, or dynamic system models, and possibly enhanced with software and control logic.

-For technical specialists who develop and verify detailed deigns of subsystems and components, Systems Engineering can offer darb boundaries of problems to be solved without overly constraining the freedom of possible deigns.
-Both systems engineers and designers can explore combinators of technologies and solutions that map to capabilities of a system in effective and fleedive ways.
-As Systems Engineering becomes more widely adopted for the development of complex products, larger numbers of discipline-specific engineers will need a basic familiarity and literacy of MESE models to integrate their work into a larger whole.
+For technical specialists who develop and verify detailed designs of subsystems and components.
+Systems Engineering an offer clear boundaries of problems to be solved without overly constraining the freedom of possible designs.
+Both systems engineers and designers can explore combinations of technologies and solutions that map to capabilities of a system in effective and flexible ways.
+As Systems Engineering becomes more widely adopted for the development of complex products, larger numbers of discipline-specific engineers will need a basic familiarity and literacy of MSS models to integrate their work into a larger whole.

-System engineers will need to develop a familiarity with a wide variety of system simulation capabilities, including those of Engineering Simulation.
-An early relance on simulation can enable agile approaches in which prototypes and visualizations contribute to elicitation and refinement of expectations and alternatives in collaboration with system stakeholders.
-Simulation throughout the product life cycle can reduce risk, more thoroughly explore alternative solutions, and reduce costs over physical testing.
+System engineers will need to develop a familiarity with a wide variety of system simulation capabilities, including those of Fingineering Simulation.
+An early reliance on simulation can enable agile approaches in which prototypes and visualizations contribute to elicitation and refinement of expectations and atternatives in colloboration with system stakeholders.
+Simulation throughout the product life cycle can reduce risk, more thoroughly explore alternative solutions, and reduce costs over proticial testing.

 The Systems Engineering "Vee" Diagram is widely used to depict the process of decomposing a system into subsystems and then validating the successful integration of partial solutions back into the larger whole.
 Figure 2 illustrates how simulation can contribute to rapid iteration at each stage in this process.